Canada border blockade eases, protesters still block bridge

 WINDSOR, Ontario (AP) — A tense standoff at a U.S.-Canadian border bridge eased somewhat Saturday after Canadian police persuaded demonstrators to move the trucks they had used to barricade the busy international crossing.
 But protesters still blocked access as night approached, snarling traffic and trade between the two countries for a sixth day.

-Since Monday, demonstrators upset with COVID-19 vaccine mandates and angry at Prime Minister Justin Trudeau have choked off access from the Canadian side of the Ambassador Bridge linking Detroit and Windsor, Ontario, a major thoroughfare for commerce.
+Since Monday, demonstrators angry at COVID-19 vaccine mandates and Prime Minister Justin Trudeau have choked off access from the Canadian side of the Ambassador Bridge linking Detroit and Windsor, Ontario, a major thoroughfare for commerce.

 Surrounded by dozens of officers, a man with “Mandate Freedom” and “Trump 2024” spray-painted on his vehicle left the bridge entrance early in the day as others began dismantling a small, tarp-covered encampment.
 A trucker honked his horn as he, too, drove off, to cheers and chants of “Freedom!”

-But more protesters arrived to reinforce the crowd and congregated about two blocks away, waving flags and yelling.
-While there were no visible physical confrontations, the crowd still controlled the road to the bridge and traffic had not resumed by late afternoon.
+But hundreds more protesters arrived to reinforce the crowd and settled into a faceoff with police about two blocks away, waving flags and yelling.
+While there were no visible physical confrontations, the crowd still controlled the road to the bridge, and traffic had not resumed by late afternoon.

+In Ottawa, the ranks of protesters swelled to the thousands as they have on past weekends, and loud music played as people milled about downtown where anti-vaccine protesters have been encamped since late January.
+Hundreds also turned out for a counter-protest, with one carrying a sign that read, “Honk if vaccines work.”

 Trudeau has called the protesters a “fringe” of Canadian society.